hamlet-io/docs/docs/how-to/engine/validate.md

 That's all there is to it!

-Regular validation will help you catch issues early and ensure that Hamlet Deploy is working the way you intend it to.
+Regular validation will help you catch issues early and ensure that hamlet is working the way you intend it to.

 :::note
 You can always compare invalid configuration against the [Blueprint Reference](https://docs.hamlet.io/reference) if you get stuck.